miyagawa/plack-handbook/en/08_adapting_web_frameworks_to_psgi.md

         return [ @headers, [ $body ] ];
     }

-This is quite simple, isn't it?
+That's quite simple, isn't it?
 CGI::Application's `run()` method usually returns the whole output, including HTTP headers and content body.
-As you can see, the module has a gross hack to disable the header generation since you can use `psgi_header` method of CGI::PSGI to generate the status code and HTTP headers as an array ref.
+As you can see, the module has a gross hack to disable the header generation since you can use the `psgi_header` method of CGI::PSGI to generate the status code and HTTP headers as an array ref.

-I've implemented PSGI adapters for [Mason](http://search.cpan.org/perldoc?HTML::Mason) and [Maypole](http://search.cpan.org/perldoc?Maypole) and the code was pretty much all looked alike:
+I've implemented PSGI adapters for [Mason](http://search.cpan.org/perldoc?HTML::Mason) and [Maypole](http://search.cpan.org/perldoc?Maypole) and the code pretty much all looked alike:

 * Create CGI::PSGI out of `$env` and set that instead of the default CGI.pm instance.
 * Disable HTTP header generation if needed.